 What does that mean for us at EHS?

-It means that we must be prepared to admit that Eagan High School creates, institutionalizes, and perpetuates racial inequities, whether they are academic, social, cultural, co-curricular, or otherwise.
+It means that we must be prepared to acknowledge that Eagan High School creates, institutionalizes, and perpetuates racial inequities, whether they are academic, social, cultural, co-curricular, or otherwise.
 It means that we must acknowledge that students of color have been and continue to be marginalized in our classrooms and hallways, our stairwells, our gyms, our athletic fields, our offices, and our grounds.
 It means, ultimately, that we are ready to admit our failures, regardless of intention, and to continue the hard but necessary work of fixing them.

 It means that we, as a school, must interrogate our culture, curriculum, and policies to identify and dismantle racist policies.